Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into system by using the proper login and password.
-1. Run `sudo libinput debug-events --show-keycodes` in the terminal
+1. Run `sudo libinput debug-events --show-keycodes` in the terminal.
-1. Press each keyboard key and check the generated keycode
+1. Press each keyboard key and check the generated keycode.

 **Expected result**

-1. All standard keyboard keys generate the correct keycodes and events as per their labels
+1. All standard keyboard keys generate the correct keycodes and events as per their labels.
-1. Key combinations are detected correctly
+1. Key combinations are detected correctly.

 ### ECR004.003 Keyboard (standard keypad) in OS (Windows 11)